-1.1.17 Tarporley Parish has a number of environmental designations, wells and watercourses.
+- 1.1.17 Tarporley Parish has a number of environmental designations, wells and watercourses.
 The environmental constraints in the Parish are shown on Map 2 below.
 The Parish has one Habitat Designation in the National Inventory of Woodland and Trees (England): this is located off Brook Road.
-It has two Landscape Designations: urban, suburban, grass and arable land use classes from the Dudley Stamp Land Use Inventory are located within the Parish boundary and the Parish is within the Natural England National Character Areas 61 Shropshire, Cheshire and Staffordshire Plain and 62 Cheshire Sandstone Ridge5.
+It has two Landscape Designations: urban, suburban, grass and arable land use classes from the Dudley Stamp Land Use Inventory are located within the Parish boundary and the Parish is within the Natural England National Character Areas 61 Shropshire, Cheshire and Staffordshire Plain and 62 Cheshire Sandstone Ridge.
 Vale Royal Adopted Local Plan identified an area of Special Countryside Value (Policy NE11) to the north and east of the village and there is a Regionally Important Geological Site (RIGS) in the north of the Parish, just off Rode Street comprising the Tarporley Siltstone Formation, Mercia Mudstone Group, Triassic Period.
-There is also a Local Wildlife Site (LWS) in the west of the Parish at a pond approximately 400m south east of Iddinshall Rough and another Local Wildlife Site just outside the Parish Boundary at Rode Street, and a Historic Park and Garden at Portal House.
+There is also a Local Wildlife Site (LWS) in the west of the Parish at a pond approximately 400m south east of Iddinshall Rough and another Local Wildlife Site just outside the Parish Boundary at Rode Street, and a Historic Park and Garden at Portal House. - 1.1.18 The Parish has two Rural Designations Statutory: Nitrate Sensitive Areas are located within the Parish boundary and a Scheduled Monument is located within the grounds of St Helen's Church.
+The Parish has three Rural Land-Based Schemes: two Countryside Stewardship Agreements (England) are located within the Parish boundary at Ash Hill House and Back Lanes, various Environmental Stewardship Agreements (England) at 'Entry Level' are located mainly west of the High Street and in the north and south east parts of the Parish and there are two Woodland Grant Schemes 3 (England) off Brook Road and along Park Road and west of the houses along Woodlands Way.
+Tarporley Parish is within the Mersey Forest area. - 1.1.19 Two wells are located on Ordnance Survey maps; one at Salterswell House and one at Hill Farm.
+Anecdotal evidence suggests that there may be more wells in the village.
+There are numerous small ponds and watercourses within the Parish boundary, with two main watercourses; Wettenhall Brook that runs along the southern Parish boundary and a tributary of Waterless Brook. - 1.1.20 The village is surrounded by fields and this agricultural land provides a rural setting to the village.
+The approach into Tarporley from the north along Rode Street is the only remaining approach into the village which is unaffected by extensive modern development. - 1.1.21 Vale Royal Supplementary Planning Document 5 Landscape Character describes the local landscape character around Tarporley.
+Tarporley Sandstone Fringe wraps around the western edge of the Southern Sandstone Ridge in the north to Tarporley in the south.
+Fields are small to medium, dating from the medieval period or earlier and are enclosed by hawthorn hedges or low sandstone walls.
+There are numerous ponds and brooks and two small woodland blocks near Waterless Brook.